bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.29 - 2025/02/07 =
+* Tweak - Add "Customer order note" column in booking export
+* Tweak - Add {customer_order_note} notification tag
+* Fix - Expired and removed bookings were not automatically deleted from database if cart expiration option was not active

 = 1.16.28 - 2025/01/07 =
 * Dev - Add checks before removing select2 from a selectbox to prevent JS errors